svn2github/ixo-usb-jtag/usb_jtag/trunk/device/c51/readme.txt

  Port C.3: TMS

 Other assignments are possible.
-If you have your signals connected to bit-addressable I/O pins, I suggest you make a copy of hw_basic.c and adapt the definitions to your needs (undefine any of the #HAVE_XX_MODE first), then compile it with "make HARDWARE=hw_myhardware".
-If your signals are not on bit-addressable I/Os, you could take a look at the slower hw_xpcu_i.c.
-Furthermore, hw_saxo_l is a good place to start if you have bit-addressable pins and need only JTAG but no AS/PS mode.
+If you have your signals connected to bit-addressable I/O pins (port A,B,C or D), I suggest you make a copy of hw_basic.c and adapt the definitions and ProgIO_Init() in it to your needs.
+The file hw_saxo_l is even simpler to adapt if you want only JTAG and no AS/PS mode.
+If your signals are not on bit-addressable I/Os (that is, you're using port E), you could base your adaptation on the slower hw_xpcu_i.c.
+You may specify the name of your adapted hardware-specific file when "make"ing, e.g.:

+  make HARDWARE=hw_saxo_l

 The USB identification data (vendor/product ID, strings, ...) can be modified in dscr.a51.
-My firmware emulates the 128 byte EEPROM that usually holds configuration data for the FT245 and which can be read from the host; its content is computed from the data in dscr.a51 as well.
+The firmware emulates the 128 byte EEPROM that usually holds configuration data for the FT245 and which can be read from the host; its content (including checksum) is computed from the data in dscr.a51 as well.

-The WAKEUP pin should be high for the re-numeration to work reliably (thanks Jean/fpga4fun!)
+The WAKEUP pin should be high for the re-numeration to work reliably (thanks Jean/fpga4fun!).

+== Using it with Xilinx JTAG cable ==

 There is code to support running in the "Xilinx Platform Cable USB".
 If you select HARDWARE=hw_xpcu_i or hw_xpcu_x at the top of the Makefile, a firmware